rahafabumwise/rahafabumwise/README.md

 hiii!!!
 Still new to GitHub and programming communities in general (LOL).
 beginner - learning one bug at a time :p
-Open to feedback, ideas, and new challenges.
+Open to feedbacks, ideas, and new challenges.
 Enjoying the journey :)